Climate change and resiliency inform park design

 At WithersRavenel, park projects provide an opportunity to strengthen a community’s climate resilience.
-In addition to other aspects of park design such as accessibility, inclusivity and protecting natural resources, incorporating increased capacity to accommodate storm events, provide habitat and reduce carbon footprint have become a priority and shape design.
+Design aspects such as accessibility, inclusivity, protecting natural resources, increasing capacity to accommodate storm events, providing habitat, and reducing carbon footprint are a priority.

 Duffyfield Community Park